20 Healthy Resolutions OTHER Than “Lose Weight”

 Alcohol is filled with empty calories, so you may want to consider cutting back or giving it up altogether.

-Try Dry January — or booze-free 2024, if you’re up to the challenge.
+Try Dry January — or a booze-free year, if you’re up to the challenge.

 16. Set a Budget